harryeqs/lenze/README.md

 ## Agents
 Lenze consists of the following agents:

+**Analysis Agent:** Analyze the query input from the user and break down a complex query into simpler sub-queries if necessary.

-**Search Agent:** Search across the internet on the given query and return a list of sources containing URLs and text content at the URLs.
+**Search Agent:** Search across the internet on a list of given sub-queries and return a list of sources containing URLs and text content at the URLs.
 <br>There are two sub-agents that this agent calls:
 - **Optimization Agent:** Optimize the query for most accurate Google search results.
 - **Refining Agent:** Refined the search results to exclude irrelevant, redundant and unreliable sources.